ncordeirfcup/MinAlignConf/README.md

 The geometrical optimization of structures is done with UFF (Universal force field).
 The minimized structures are automatically downloaded as '*_minimized.sdf'.

 The alignment and conformer generation are done with Rdkit.
+The aligned conformations and multiple conformations are also saved automatically.